Ninth variation of classical group characters of type A-D and Littlewood identities: Jacobi--Trudi identities

 Let $\lambda = (\lambda_1, \dotsc, \lambda_n)$ be a signature.
 As above, decompose it into a pair of partitions $\lambda = (\mu, \nu)$, where $\mu$ and $\nu$ are of lengths $\ell(\mu) \le p$ and $\ell(\nu) \le q$, and $p + q = n$.

-There is the following analogue of the Jacobi--Trudi identity for the rational Schur function $s_\lambda(x_1, \dotsc, x_n)$; it was postulated by Balantekin and Bars~\cite{Balantekin_Bars} in dual form (i.e. Nägelsbach--Kostka) and proven by Cummins and King~\cite{Cummins_King}, see also Koike~\cite[Proposition~2.8]{Koike}.
+There is the following analogue of the Jacobi--Trudi identity for the rational Schur function $s_\lambda(x_1, \dotsc, x_n)$; it was postulated by Balantekin and Bars~\cite{Balantekin_Bars} in dual form (i.e. N\"{a}gelsbach--Kostka) and proven by Cummins and King~\cite{Cummins_King}, see also Koike~\cite[Proposition~2.8]{Koike}.
 Let us denote

 i.e.~the character of $S^k(\mathbb{C}^n)^*$, where $\mathbb{C}^n$ is the tautological representation of $\GL(n, \mathbb{C})$.
 In other words,

 where $(k, 0, \dotsc, 0)^* = (0, \dotsc, 0, -k)$ is the dual of the highest weight $(k, 0, \dotsc, 0)$.
 Set also $h_k^* (x_1, \dotsc, x_n) = 0$ for negative $k$.
 Then